bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 Another popular technique is to use a data file, or *manifest*, containing a list of multiple downloads, each with its own URL, SHA hash algorithm, and size.
-This is useful when the files to download change often, as it would be for updated spy ware or anti-virus definitions.
-This is an example of manifest file:
+This is useful when the files to download change often, as in updated spy ware or anti-virus definitions.
+This is an example of a manifest file:

 ```actionscript
 name=patch1.exe sha1=123 sha256=347 size=456 url=http://site.com/download/patch1.exe